Prinaka/AI-Fitness-Buddy/README.md

 * Data Loading: Nutrition, exercise, guidelines (local), PMC articles (S3 public bucket).
 * Index Building: Documents are chunked and embedded using HuggingFace models, stored in FAISS for fast RAG retrieval.
 * LLM Chain: User queries are answered using a retrieval chain with Llama 3 (via LangChain).
-* Frontend/CLI: The web interface offers a rich chatbox; CLI enables terminal interaction (also for index rebuilding).
+* Frontend/CLI: The web interface offers a rich chatbox after Sign Up.
+CLI enables terminal interaction (also for index rebuilding.

 **Customization & Extending:**